ahmdhfz14/5MG/README.md

 Representation in Proof of Concept (POC):

-How agents in AI behave in the proposed system?:
+How agents in AI behave in the proposed system?: Adam